Deeply Clear

 The map renders on an infinite canvas powered by PixiJS.
 Nodes are physics-based bubbles that settle into natural positions through force-directed layout.
 You can:

-It runs at 60fps and feels responsive — even with 100+ nodes.
+It runs smooth and feels responsive; even with 100+ nodes.
 This matters more than it sounds: a sluggish canvas breaks the flow of thinking.

 Collaborate in real-time